-Victoria’s Secret Model Joan Smalls Bares Almost Everything In String Lingerie For Valentine’s Day Tease
+Victoria's Secret Model Joan Smalls Bares Almost Everything In String Lingerie For Valentine's Day Tease

-Joan Smalls left pretty much nothing to the imagination this week when Victoria’s Secret shared a sizzling photo of the model in barely-there lingerie for an early Valentine’s Day tease.
-The snap, shared on January 13, showed the 32-year-old star as she pulled a seductive pose outside in a red teddy.
+Joan Smalls left pretty much nothing to the imagination this week when Victoria's Secret shared a sizzling photo of the model in barely there lingerie for an early Valentine's Day tease.
+The snap, shared on January 13, showed the 32-year-old as she pulled a seductive pose outside in a red teddy.

-Joan revealed plenty of skin and bent her arms behind her head with her eyes closed.
+Joan revealed plenty of skin as she bent her arms behind her head and closed her eyes.
 Her flawless figure was on full show in the revealing one-piece, which was made of nothing but strategic pieces of red lace over her chest and strings down her torso in a corset style.

-It also featured a thicker piece of lace down the center of her toned tummy and was high-cut at the hips to show off her toned legs with adjustable straps over both shoulders.
+It also featured a thicker piece of lace down the center of her toned tummy and was high-cut at the hips to show off her toned legs.
+It also had adjustable straps over both shoulders.

-Joan bent her left knee slightly and pushed it over her right as she glowed in the natural sunlight.
-She wore her hair down in curls that framed her face and pursed her lips slightly as her natural beauty took center stage.
+Joan bent her left knee slightly and pushed it over her right as she glowed in the sunlight.
+She wore her hair down in curls which framed her face and pursed her lips slightly as her natural beauty took center stage.

 The comments section was overrun with messages as many heaped praise on Joan.